mre/idiomatic-rust/README.md

 ## History

 Coming from Python I loved to have some guidelines on how "idiomatic Python" looks like.
-I was inspired by the likes of Peter Norvig, who wrote this amazing article about spellchecker for example: http://norvig.com/spell-correct.html.
+I was inspired by the likes of Peter Norvig, who wrote amazing articles about [spellchecker](http://norvig.com/spell-correct.html) and [sudoku solvers](http://norvig.com/sudoku.html).
 And, of course, the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

 The goal is to have a peer-reviewed collection of articles/talks/repos which teach idiomatic Rust style.
 It's a community project.